stoically/temporary-containers/docs/isolation/per-domain.md

 ### Notes
 - [Not every website navigation is actually a browser navigation which can get isolated](Isolation-Notes#navigating-in-tabs-isolation-exceptions)

-## Mouse Clicks on Links should open new Temporary Containers
+## Mouse Clicks on links should open new Temporary Containers

 `Middle Mouse`, `Ctrl/Cmd+Left Mouse` and `Left Mouse`